-Cold water and strong wind conditions may cause a surfer to develop what's known as "Surfer's Ear" and an increased probability of undergoing surgical operation.
+Cold water and strong wind conditions may cause a surfer to develop what's known as "Surfer's Ear".

-"Surfer's Ear", medically known as external auditory exostosis, is a progressive ear problem that can be prevented to avoid painful infections and unwanted surgeries.
+"Surfer's Ear", medically known as external auditory exostosis, is a progressive ear problem that causes pain and discomfort, and, in extreme cases, may require surgery

 Frequent surfers have higher risks of developing "Surfer's Ear".
-Chill winds and low temperature waters produce a refrigeration effect within the ear promoting blood to flow to the affected area in attempts to warm it.
+Chill winds and low water temperatures produce a refrigeration effect within the ear, sending rushes of blood to flow to the affected area in attempts to warm it.
 This process causes the growth of abnormal bone structures in the ear canal.

-Unfortunately, removing the obstructed ear canal bone require general anesthesia.
+Removing the bony obstruction from the ear canal requires general anesthesia.
 Surgeons make an incision behind the ear to carefully remove the layered bone structure.

 Academic studies reveal that 80% of surfers who ride waves in cold conditions develop "Surfer's Ear" after 10 years of water activity or 3000 hours of surfing.

 But it is possible to protect and prevent "Surfer's Ear".
-While it's time, make sure to wear a full protection wetsuit in cold wind and water conditions.
+Make sure to wear a full protection wetsuit in cold wind and water conditions.
 Wearing a neoprene hood can really be effective at keeping the head warm enough.

-The water sports industry has also developed a wide variety of surf plugs with custom moulded ear protections for surfers and all wave riders.
+The water sports industry has also developed a wide variety of surf plugs with custom moulded ear protection for surfers, as well as other wave riders.

-These ear plugs are usually made of medical grade silicone and can be cleaned and reused.
-At the same time, these ear protections do not affect your overall balance while surfing.
+These earplugs are usually made of medical grade silicone and can be cleaned and reused.
+Contrary to popular notion, these plugs should not affect your overall balance while surfing.
 Buy a silicone ear plug protection.